mattgoldspink/grunt-sencha-dependencies/README.md

 > A Grunt.js plugin which will figure out the order of Ext classes your Ext.application uses so the list can be passed on to further commands like concat, jshint, etc

-## IMPORTANT - This needs Grunt 0.4.0rc7

-This plugin was built using the latest grunt because I needed a robust and simple Jasmine task.
-I'd highly recommend upgrading to Grunt 0.4.0rc7 or later if you've not done so.
-The instructions to do so can be found on the Grunt wiki: https://github.com/gruntjs/grunt/wiki/Getting-started

-In addition, don't get caught out when installing the grunt-contrib-* tasks.
-These also need to the be the latest compatible ones that work with 0.4.0rc7.
-For example I've been using the following:

-- npm install grunt-contrib-concat@0.1.2rc6 --save-dev
-- npm install grunt-contrib-uglify@0.1.1rc6 --save-dev

 ## Getting Started

 ```bash